cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 ### The Crew

 Characters in Abyssal do not act alone.
-They are part of a crew in the employment of a powerful Force, usually one of the Big 12 Corporations.
-Basically, every kind of organization can be this Force, given it has the resources to grant equipment, a ship, and a home base to the characters.
+They are part of a crew in the employment of a powerful Patreon, usually one of the Big 12 Corporations.
+Basically, every kind of organization can be this Patreon, given it has the resources to grant equipment, a ship, and a home base to the characters.

-At the start of your your journey, all players and the Suit should talk about the governing force and the crew.
+At the start of your your journey, all players and the Suit should talk about the governing Patreon and the crew.
 Either all of you agree on one, or the Suit has prepared an employer with all the intricate backstories for the players.